kvljimenez/excel-pivot-table/README.md

     ```
     npm run docs:dev
     ```
-- The application is running on your local host or by default, [**http://localhost:8080**](http://localhost:8080).
+- The application is running on your local host or, by default, [**http://localhost:8080**](http://localhost:8080).

 6. Generate a static website for deployment.